SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 What Should You Do If You’re Still on C4C?

 Sellers spend roughly 25% of their time actually selling (Bain & Company, 2025).
 V2’s automation and AI features target that gap directly.
-If you’re still on C4C, here’s our practical advice:
+If you’re still on C4C, here’s what I’d tell you over a coffee.

-Don’t panic, but don’t delay.
-SAP continues to support C4C, but new features are V2-only.
+Don’t panic, but don’t sit on it either.
+SAP continues to support C4C, but all new features are V2-only.
 The longer you wait, the bigger the gap between your system and current capabilities.
+And the bigger the migration project becomes.

 Start with a pilot.
 Migrate one team or one region to V2 first.
-Validate the process, train key users, and build internal expertise before a full rollout.
+Validate the process, train key users, build internal expertise before a full rollout.
+This approach has worked for every customer we’ve migrated so far.

 Budget for data cleanup.
 A peer-reviewed study found 94% of business spreadsheets contain errors (Poon et al., Frontiers of Computer Science, 2024).
-Your CRM data isn’t much better.
+Your CRM data isn’t much better, I promise.
 Use migration as your cleanup opportunity.
+You’ll never have a better excuse.

 Need help planning your C4C to V2 migration?
 We’ve done this for multiple customers and can show you what’s realistic for your timeline and setup.
 Get in touch.